New recipes and updates

 METHOD

-1. First prepare the tomato sauce: peel and finely chop the garlic clove and sweat it in the olive oil in a saucepan; don’t let it colour too much.
-Stir in the chili.
-Add the tomatoes with the juices, season generously with salt and pepper and add the whole basil sprigs.
-Cook covered, on medium heat, for 30-40 minutes.
+2. Add the tomatoes with the juices, season generously with salt and pepper and add the whole basil sprigs.
+Cook covered over medium heat, for 30-40 minutes.
 Halfway through the cooking time mash the tomato pieces gently with a potato ricer.
-Set aside.
+Set aside to cool.

-4. Break the walnuts into small pieces and toast them in a dry pan for at least 10 minutes, tossing around, until darkened and fragrant.
-Blitz half in a blender to coarse crumbs.
-Finely dice half the mozzarella and slice the other half.
+5. Break the walnuts into small pieces and toast them in a dry pan for 10 minutes, tossing around, until darkened and fragrant.
+Blitz half of them in a food processor to coarse crumbs.

-6. Preheat the oven to 200C/400F/gas 6.
-Spread a little tomato sauce at the bottom of a large baking dish, large enough to fit the shells in a single layer.
-Fill the shells with about a heaped spoonful of the filling each and place in the dish.
-Spoon the tomato sauce over the pasta, top with mozzarella slices and the remaining Parmesan.
+9. Fill the shells with about a heaped spoonful of the filling each and arrange in the dish.
+Spoon the tomato sauce over the pasta, scatter mozzarella slices and the remaining Parmesan.

 NEW recipe finder